-- 38.19.1 The effectiveness of the policy will be monitored in the following ways: - (a) the policy will be the responsibility of the Head of People, in conjunction with the Monitoring Officer and Internal Audit, to review ensuring legal compliance and best practice; - (b) the Head of People will be responsible for reporting on whistleblowing incidents and number of cases annually to the Audit and Governance Committee.
+- 38.19.1 The effectiveness of the policy will be monitored in the following ways: - (a) the policy will be the responsibility of the HR Manager, in conjunction with the Monitoring Officer and Internal Audit, to review ensuring legal compliance and best practice; - (b) the HR Manager will be responsible for reporting on whistleblowing incidents and number of cases annually to the Governance and Audit Committee.
 The report will include a summary of the concerns raised, to which directorate /school they related.
-The report will not include any employee names; - (c) periodic internal audits of the effectiveness of the whistleblowing arrangements will be undertaken, including: - recording of the number and types of concerns and the outcome of investigations; - (ii) feedback from individuals who have used the arrangements including staff awareness, trust and confidence in the arrangements; - (iii) any complaints of victimisation; - (iv) any complaints of failures to maintain confidentiality; - (v) any relevant litigation. - 38.19.2 The outcomes from the monitoring of the policy will be reported to a relevant Chief Officer, the People Board and/or Audit and Governance Committee as required.
+The report will not include any employee names; - (c) periodic internal audits of the effectiveness of the whistleblowing arrangements will be undertaken, including: - recording of the number and types of concerns and the outcome of investigations; - (ii) feedback from individuals who have used the arrangements including staff awareness, trust and confidence in the arrangements; - (iii) any complaints of victimisation; - (iv) any complaints of failures to maintain confidentiality; - (v) any relevant litigation. - 38.19.2 The outcomes from the monitoring of the policy will be reported to a relevant Chief Officer, the People Board and/or Governance and Audit Committee as required.